ministryofjustice/opg-lpa/service-front/content/guidance/Process_Signing the LPA.md

 If one of your attorneys is a trust corporation, they must complete continuation sheet 4 instead of section 11.

 Attorneys and replacements should sign as soon as possible after the certificate providers.
-They can sign on the same day and must sign within a year.
+They can sign on the same day.

 ### Witnesses

 Witnesses are impartial people aged at least 18 years who watch you and your attorneys (including any replacements) sign your LPA.
 Witnesses must then sign the LPA to confirm that they saw you and your attorneys sign it.
+Witnesses must also give their full name and address.

-Your (the donor's) witness can't be:
+Who can be a witness in the LPA?

-* one of your attorneys
+* anyone aged 18 or over, apart from the donor, can be a witness in an LPA
-* one of your replacement attorneys
+* the certificate provider and any ‘people to notify’ can be a witness
-* an employee of a trust corporation that you've named as an attorney or replacement attorney
+* attorneys or replacement attorneys can witness each other’s signature but not the donor’s

 The same person can witness both donor and attorney signatures, so long as they are not one of your attorneys.
 But you don’t have to use the same witness for all signatures.